front/gutenberg-js/README.md

 }
 ```

+Gutenberg editor allows us to create, edit, list, get one and delete one block operations, so make sure you expect GET, POST, PUT and DELETE requests.

 ### url

 ***url*** should has a function called `addQueryArgs( url, args )` that handles with `url` and `args` and returns the final url to different actions.
 The original implementation is the following, feel free to keep it or change it according to your needs.